-John, a who has been reading our coverage about the changes in the Mission wrote in and offered some perspective.
-He also sent a photo of his two aunts in front of the American Can Company and when I asked for others he might have, he sent them on.
+John, who has been reading our coverage about the changes in the Mission wrote in and offered some perspective.
+He also sent a photo of his two aunts in front of the American Can Company and when we asked for others he might have, he sent them on.

 I’m a lifelong resident of the City, into my eighth decade of life and have, not surprisingly, seen a lot of change.
 What brings a smile to my face is the view that somehow the Mission can’t change or hasn’t changed in the past.